waterbycounty

 What's happening with rivers in Greenwood County right now?

-Greenwood County's primary USGS streamgage on the SALUDA RIVER is currently reading 211 cubic feet per second — 22% of the long-term mean of 962.81 cfs.
+Greenwood County's primary USGS streamgage on the SALUDA RIVER has a pipeline snapshot of 211 cubic feet per second — 22% of the long-term mean of 962.81 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Greenwood County water compare to the South Carolina average?